The Class of 2020 is recognized and celebrated as school leaders.

 The tradition of recognizing the senior class as the leaders of our school dates back to our Ward-Belmont era.
 At Ward-Belmont, the seniors revealed their class song, their class colors, and their "beanies" at a special assembly.
 This time was also marked by the class taking a pledge to transmit this school "not less, but greater, better and more beautiful than it was transmitted to them."

-Today at Harpeth Hall, the seniors create a theme for their year and designate a "hat" or accessory that accompanies that theme.
+Today at Harpeth Hall, the seniors create a theme for their year and designate an accessory that accompanies that theme.
 Keeping faithful to tradition, they also take the same pledge as did the seniors before them.

 Little more than three weeks ago, the class of 2020 revealed their theme "Go with the Flow in 2-0-2-0" at Opening Convocation.
 Today, these new seniors processed confidently into the Frances Bond Davis Theatre and took their place on stage for the Senior Recognition Assembly.